I'm a parent - how do I use Brick for my child?

-While Brick is designed as an opt-in tool to help adults and kids manage distractions, some parents have successfully used it to support healthier phone habits for their children.
-While we can’t guarantee results, here are a few tips to make Brick more effective as a parental control tool:
+While Brick is designed as an opt-in tool to help adults and kids manage distractions, some parents have successfully used it to encourage healthier phone habits in their children.
+We can’t guarantee results, but here are a few tips to help make Brick more effective as a parental control tool:

 1. Turn on Strict Mode